aashishgarg13/DataScience/README.md

 # 📊 DataScience Learning Hub

-Welcome to an interactive collection of educational web projects for learning statistics and machine learning!
-This repository contains two main interactive courses that you can access directly through your browser.
+Welcome to a comprehensive collection of educational web projects for learning data science!
+This repository contains multiple interactive courses and resources covering statistics, machine learning, visualization, mathematics, and feature engineering.

 ## 🎯 Live Demos